 Advantages of this kind of study include the ability to listen and learn more deeply the needs of specific types of users, particularly minorities whose problems could easily be drowned out by larger groups of users in a simple statistics-driven data collection approach.
 It also allows you to capture peoples' thought processes, by asking them to explain each step as they complete tasks within the app.

 We can’t wait to begin our first usability testing facilitated by the experienced team at Simply Secure, and incorporate their findings into Snikket’s development.

 If you’re interested in taking part, or know someone who would be a good fit for this project, we’d love to talk to you for 30 minutes to better understand how to improve Snikket.
 There will be no invasions of privacy as a result of this research.
 All identifying information will be removed.
 We will take all necessary and appropriate precautions to limit any risk of your participation.
 Anything that we make public about our research will not include any information that will make it possible to identify you.
 Research records will be kept in a secure location, and only Simply Secure and Snikket personnel will have access to them.

 Appointment slots are available from 24th August to 3rd September.
-To participate, register your preferred time and date on the calendar here1.

 Subscribe to our RSS feed for the latest updates from the Snikket project!